JohnathanMarkSmith/johnathanmarksmith.github.com/_posts/2015-02-04-how-to-create-a-runnable-jar-file-with-gradle.md

 {% endhighlight %}

 Building the project and creating the JAR
-To build the project and to create the JAR you need to run the following command gradle build Executeing the JAR
+To build the project and to create the JAR you need to run the following command

+{% highlight bash %}
+gradle build
+{% endhighlight %}

+Now to run the JAR file you enter the following command

 {% highlight bash %}
 java -jar ./build/libs/smith-1.0.jar